JoaoGranja/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Step 3 - Test that the model successfully drives around track one without leaving the road

 After training and saving the model as file 'model.h5', I launch the simulator on autonomous mode and run the script 'python drive.py model.h5'.
 I noted that the vehicle was able to drive autonomously around the track without leaving the road.

+The file "video.mp4" is a video os recording of your vehicle driving autonomously at least one lap around the track.